Understanding Health Insurance: What It Is & Its Role In The Workplace

 In contrast, coinsurance represents a percentage of the total cost of a medical service.
 If a health insurance plan has a coinsurance rate of 20%, and an individual incurs a $1,000 hospital bill, the policyholder would be responsible for paying $200 (20% of $1,000), and the insurance company would cover the remaining $800.

-These payments play a crucial role in sharing the financial responsibility between the policyholder and the insurance provider.
+These payments are crucial in sharing the financial responsibility between the policyholder and the insurance provider.

 4. Out-of-Pocket Maximum

-To prevent individuals from facing catastrophic financial burdens, health insurance plans set an out-of-pocket maximum.
-This maximum is the cap on the total amount an individual has to pay out of pocket in a given year.
+Health insurance plans set an out-of-pocket maximum to prevent individuals from facing catastrophic financial burdens.
+This maximum caps the total amount an individual has to pay out of pocket in a given year.
 Once this limit is reached, the insurance company typically covers 100% of the covered medical expenses for the remainder of the year.

 Understanding the out-of-pocket maximum provides a crucial safety net, ensuring that individuals are not financially devastated by unexpected healthcare costs.
 This feature adds a layer of predictability to healthcare expenses, allowing for better financial planning and peace of mind.